 In Delsinar: - The Notsark Family took up the role of the priesthood, determining which new gods and goddesses were worth serving and appointing priests and priestesses to each of them. - The Karsel Family took up the task of defending the border from the Scorched Lands to the south. - The Porsun Family formed the Analysis Board, deciding which threats were worth going attacking, and how to combat those threats. - The Junisit Family created a massive educational system, to ensure that young dark elves were brought up in the proper way. - The Thergor Family built a great navy, and began exploring ways of crossing the ocean and establishing seafaring trade routes with Elsinor and the countries around the Scorched lands.

-The Current Order: As time passed, the governments of both elven countries began to pull themselves together.
+Remaining in the background: As time passed, the governments of both elven countries began to pull themselves together.
 Gradually, so as not to overwhelm anything, the High Families pulled back from their more active role.
 The infrastructure that they had created and given so freely served to bolster the fledgling countries as they tested out their new roles.
-Both countries were deeply in debt to the High Families, and still are to this day.
-Since that time, the High Families have remained active in both elven governments.
-Very rarely do they directly introduce new laws, but they quite often will sway laws and policies to favor themselves.
-As the High Families still control the vast majority of commerce throughout both countries, the kings and queens of the elves are usually willing to grant their requests, in the interest of maintaining the peace.
+Both countries were deeply in debt to the High Families.
+In order to maintain their position, the High Families remained active in both elven governments.
+Very rarely did they directly introduce new laws, but they quite often swayed laws and policies to favor themselves.
+As the High Families still controlled the vast majority of commerce throughout both countries, the kings and queens of the elves were usually willing to grant their requests, in the interest of maintaining the peace.
 On the handful of occasions that the Families were denied, massive trade routes were disrupted and entire cities were brought to the brink of starvation.
 Blame quickly piled onto the kings, leading to a general acceptance of the order of things.
-Monarchs have debated bringing an end to the Families for good, but the walls that protect the Family Estates are some of the strongest in Calsin, while entire hidden cities house the enormous armies that the Families controlled.
+Monarchs of the time debated bringing an end to the Families for good, but the walls that protect the Family Estates were some of the strongest in Calsin, while entire hidden cities housed the enormous armies that the Families controlled.
 It was never quite deemed prudent to exert a heavy hand against them, though the same remained true in reverse.